Office Timeline – free timeline maker

 Office Timeline swimlane templates gallery

-Double-click on the template you like and then select Use Template in the preview window to open the add-in’s Data Entry wizard.
+Double-click on the template you like and then select Create timeline in the preview window to open the add-in’s Edit Data wizard.

-2. In the Data Entry pane, enter your own data instead of the existing items.
+b) In the Edit Data pane, enter your own data instead of the existing items.
 There are two ways to do this: either by manually typing the new details in each individual entry (and adding/removing items as necessary) or by copy-pasting it from an Excel file.

-When ready, press the Create button.
+When ready, press the Save button.
 As a result, a new swimlane diagram will be instantly generated as a PowerPoint slide.

 Automatic PowerPoint swimlane diagram with no connectors